- Up to 1 hour per day

 Colour is only one consideration when picking a breed or individual dog, health and temperament should always be a priority over colour.

 Whether you’re thinking of buying a puppy, or breeding from your dog, it’s essential that you know what health issues may be found in your breed.
 To tackle these issues we advise that breeders use DNA tests, screening schemes and inbreeding coefficient calculators to help breed the healthiest dogs possible.

 Priority health schemes and tests

 The Kennel Club's Assured Breeders must use the following (or equivalent) schemes, tests and advice.
 All other breeders are strongly advised to also use these.

 We strongly recommend that all breeders, both assured breeders (ABs) and non ABs, use the following (or equivalent) schemes, tests and advice.

 - DNA test - CEA/CH - part of The Kennel Club's CombiBreed package* (see below).
-Find a list of clear, carrier or affected dogs)
+Find a list of clear, carrier or affected dogs

 - Hip dysplasia screening scheme (BVA/KC)

 - DNA test - MDR1 - part of The Kennel Club's CombiBreed package* (see below).
 Find lists of tested dogs